Breword/tmux/Advanced-Use.md

 `C-b S-Right`|Move the visible area right
 `C-b DC` (`C-b Delete`)|Return to tracking the cursor position

-These are a property of the client, so detaching the client or changing the current window will reset to the cursor position.
+The visible area is a property of the client, so detaching the client or changing the current window will reset to the cursor position.
 These keys are bound to the `refresh-client` command.

 A window size for an existing window may be set using the `resize-window` commmand.
 This sets the size and automatically sets the `window-size` option to